bash-bunny/Kali/README.md

 # OVERVIEW

-Personal configuration for a fresh Kali Linux install all based in vim keybindings
+Personal configuration for a fresh Kali Linux to make it more useful with vim keybindings for the terminal and nice scripts to search the internet without leaving it

 # Terminal